YangVincent/YangVincent.github.io/index.md

 ---
 # About

 Welcome!
-I am an incoming graduate student at the [University of California, Davis](https://www.ucdavis.edu/) with a focus on Computer Security.
+I am an incoming graduate student at the [University of California, Davis](https://www.ucdavis.edu/).

 ---